- Current grading system and class standing tables

-- Instructors submit grades to the Law School Student & Academic Affairs Office (LSSAAO) by the above deadline.
+- Instructors submit grades to the Law School Academic Affairs Office (LSAAO) by the above deadline.

-- The LSSAAO reviews all submitted grades.
-If approved, the LSSAAO continues with the grade reporting process.
-If not, the LSSAAO follows up with the instructor.
+- The LSAAO reviews all submitted grades.
+If approved, the LSAAO continues with the grade reporting process.
+If not, the LSAAO follows up with the instructor.

-- Once per day around 5:00 p.m., the LSSAAO reports all approved grades for posting.
+- Once per day around 5:00 p.m., the LSAAO reports all approved grades for posting.
 If none, no grades will be reported that day.